Wanda James: Board of Regents censure

-In September 2025, James announced she was seeking the Democratic nomination to represent Colorado's 1st Congressional District in the 2026 elections.

 Honors and appearances

 James has appeared on the covers of seven national magazines.
 In 1997 she graced the cover of the February issue of Black Enterprise for following her passion and leaving corporate America.
 She was featured on the inaugural edition of the April 2016 issue of Sensi Magazine, the January 2018 issue of Dispensary Magazine the Fall 2018 cover of Cannabis & Tech, the November 2020 cover of Vanguard Magazine, the October 2021 cover of the Denver Urban Spectrum, and most recently the cover December 2023 issue of Cannabis Business Times.

-In 2023, she was honored by Grow Up Cannabis in Canada as the Champion of Justice and Equity, and she was the first cannabis professional named to Ad Week's 2021 Trailblazer Award alongside VP Kamala Harris and Tracee Ellis Ross.
-In 2019, Wanda was the first person inducted into the MJ Biz Cannabis Hall of Fame.
-In 2018, James was named one of the 100 Most Influential People in the cannabis industry by High Times Magazine, in 2015 she was named One of the TOP 50 Female Executives by the publication Cannabis Business Executive (CBE), and in 2010 James was named the Marijuana Advocate of the Year by Westword magazine.

-She has appeared on numerous television shows, including SMOKE on BET, The Daily Show with Jon Stewart, CBS Sunday Morning, CNBC's Marijuana USA, and Smile Jamaica.
+James has appeared on numerous television shows, including SMOKE on BET, The Daily Show with Jon Stewart, CBS Sunday Morning, CNBC's Marijuana USA, and Smile Jamaica.

 Personal life

 James is married to Scott Durrah, a former United States Marine.
 He is a certified chef.